 Wine rated (2023 guide) 96+/100 (Extraordinary wine)

-Nicolás Catena Zapata 2021 was produced with a blend of 46% Cabernet Sauvignon, 44% Malbec and 10% Cabernet Franc from the Nicasia and Adrianna vineyards.
-It was fermented in small oak barrels, concrete and stainless steel tanks and matured in 2,000-liter oak foudres for 18 months.
-It's a powerful yet fresh red, with 13.7% alcohol and gentle acidity, perhaps because the Cabernet Sauvignon was harvested earlier (and with lower yields) and the clay soils were abandoned in favor of stonier plots.
+The Nicolás Catena Zapata 2021 was produced with a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc from the Nicasia and Adrianna vineyards.
+It was fermented in small oak barrels, concrete and stainless steel tanks, and aged in 2,000-liter oak casks for 18 months.
+It is a powerful but fresh red, with an alcohol content of 13.7% and a soft acidity, perhaps because the Cabernet Sauvignon was harvested earlier (and with lower yields) and the clay soils were abandoned in favor of more stony plots.
 The wine is more fluid and elegant.
-2021 is a fresh and very good year, in line with 2019, and the wine shows the classic herbaceous and spicy character of Bordeaux varietals, with pungent notes of black pepper, and is spicier due to the high Cabernet Franc content.
+2021 is a cool and very good year, in line with 2019, and the wine has the classic herbaceous and spicy character of Bordeaux grape varieties, with pungent notes of black pepper, and is spicier due to the high Cabernet Franc content.
 2024-2034

 Jancis Robinson